Record oil output cuts fail to make waves in coronavirus-hit market

 “The absence of hard commitments from the United States or other G20 members is (a) shortcoming of the deal.”

-(GRAPHIC: Global oil prices down 50%-60% this year - here)
+Graphic - Global oil prices down 50%-60% this year: here

 G20 nations have been urged to help to reduce the supply glut, with non-OPEC producers expected to contribute to output cuts by another 5 million bpd, but there was little commitment after talks on Friday between energy ministers from the group and Saudi Arabia.